-The transience of time seems to lose all its impermanence when Jacquelyn Bischak’s brush gently touches the surface of her Belgium Linen canvas.
-Appearing in deep meditative poses her subjects not only radiate subtle inner beauty but also expose their vulnerability that would otherwise have been carefully kept shielded away from the gaze of the curious onlookers.
-No surprise then, that Jacquelyn’s knowledge and skills in abstract painting is her close aide even while she is portraying human forms on canvas.
+It comes as no surprise then, that Jacquelyn’s knowledge and skills in the abstract painting come to her aid even when she is painting human forms on canvas.
 For, in doing so, Jacquelyn effortlessly captures the otherwise unfathomable depth of human heart both in its tranquillity and in its ebullience.

 Jacquelyn Bischak was born in 1961, Ann Arbor, Michigan.
 The artist completed Bachelor of Fine Art from Eastern Michigan University.
 Jacquelyn is the recipient of ‘Best of Show’, June Raymar, 2011, ‘Driehaus Award -Midwestern Artist’, Driehaus Foundation, Chicago, IL, 2010, ‘People’s Choice Award’, Dennos Museum Juried Fine Art Exhibit, 2006 among her many noteworthy honours.